Michael Brame

-Michael K. Brame (January 27, 1944 — August 16, 2010) was an American linguist and professor at the University of Washington, and founding editor of the peer-reviewed research journal, Linguistic Analysis.
-He was known for his theory of recursive categorical syntax.
-He also co-authored with his wife, Galina Popova, several books on the identity of the writer who used the pseudonym "William Shakespeare".
+Michael K. Brame (January 27, 1944 – August 16, 2010) was an American linguist.
+He served as a professor at the University of Washington and was the founding editor of the peer-reviewed research journal, Linguistic Analysis.
+Brame's work focused on the development of recursive categorical syntax, also referred to as algebraic syntax, which integrated principles from algebra and category theory to analyze sentence structure and linguistic relationships.
+His framework challenged conventional transformational grammar by advocating for a lexicon-centered approach and emphasizing the connections between words and phrases.
+Additionally, Brame collaborated with his wife on research investigating the identity of the author behind the name "William Shakespeare", resulting in several publications.

 Early life and education

 Michael Brame was born on January 27, 1944, in San Antonio, Texas.